joyrex2001/kubedock/README.md

 By default, all containers will be orchestrated using kubernetes pods.
 If a container has been given a specific name, this will be visible in the name of the pod.
 If the label `com.joyrex2001.kubedock.name-prefix` has been set, this will be added as a prefix to the name.

 The containers will be started with the `default` service account.
-This can be changed with the `--service-acount`.
+This can be changed with the `--service-account`.
 If required, the uid of the user that runs inside the container can also be enforced with the `--runas-user` argument and the `com.joyrex2001.kubedock.runas-user` label.

 ## Volumes